Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.616.
 Inspection requirements.

-(a) Required inspections of small aboveground storage tanks shall be conducted by Department-certified aboveground storage tank inspectors according to a current Nationally-recognized association’s code of practice such as API, STI or ASME or according to manufacturer’s specifications and applicable engineering criteria (See § 245.612 (relating to performance and design standards)).
+(a) Required inspections of small aboveground storage tank systems shall be conducted by Department-certified aboveground storage tank inspectors according to a current Nationally recognized association’s code of practice or according to manufacturer’s specifications and applicable engineering criteria (See § 245.612 (relating to performance and design standards).)
 Deficiencies noted during the inspection shall be addressed and remedied.
-When substantial modifications are necessary to correct deficiencies, they shall be made in accordance with manufacturer’s specifications and applicable engineering design criteria.
+When modifications or repairs are necessary to correct deficiencies, they shall be made in accordance with manufacturer’s specifications and applicable engineering design criteria.
 The Department may require submission and review of documentation relating to these remedies.
 The associated tank handling activities are reported to the Department by a certified installer.

-(b) Small aboveground field constructed storage tanks shall be inspected at installation, reconstruction or relocation and when a major modification activity is performed on the tank shell or the tank bottom plates.
+(b) Small aboveground field constructed storage tanks shall be inspected at installation, reconstruction or relocation and when a major modification activity is performed on the aboveground storage tank shell or the tank bottom plates.

-(c) The owner/operator of small aboveground storage tanks storing regulated substances with a capacity greater than 5,000 gallons and owner/operator of small aboveground storage tanks storing highly hazardous substances with a capacity greater than 1,100 gallons shall have in-service inspections conducted every 10 years or more often when corrosion, deterioration or other specific conditions necessitate.
+(c) Except as provided in paragraph (2), the owner and operator of small aboveground storage tanks storing regulated substances with a capacity greater than 5,000 gallons and owners and operators of small aboveground storage tanks storing highly hazardous substances with a capacity greater than 1,100 gallons shall have in-service inspections conducted every 5 years or more often when corrosion, deterioration or other specific conditions necessitate.
 Other specific conditions may include maintenance practices, previous repairs, the nature of the substance stored and coatings or linings that should be considered when projecting tank service life and the next inspection interval.
 Internally lined tanks and flat bottom tanks without an interstice or external access to the tank bottom may require further evaluation or internal examination.
-Inspections shall be phased in for tanks without a previous inspection as follows:

-(1) New tanks shall be initially inspected within 10 years of installation.
+(1) Aboveground storage tanks installed after December 22, 2018, shall be initially inspected within 5 years of installation.

 (1) Containment areas.